dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: Cursor is on the wrong position when backspacing back to the top row</summary>
-This bug occured on how I implemented the row positioning and how the the python len() function works.
-Basicly it adds an extra whitespace at the end of the row, to fix this I simply remove that trailing whitespace.
+This bug occurred in how I implemented the row positioning and how the python len() function works.
+Basically, it adds an extra whitespace at the end of the row, to fix this, I simply remove that trailing whitespace.

 ```python
 # Move the cursor to the top row